gortee/PKS-Lab/kubernetes/README.md

 Reload a few times and notice how the host and ip at the top change.

+# Cleanup
+To cleanup planespotter (it uses a lot of memory) do the following:

+    kubectl delete --all deployments --namespace=planespotter
+    kubectl delete --all services --namespace=planespotter
+    kubectl delete namespace planespotter
+    kubectl config set-context my-cluster --namespace default

 # Strech goals
 If you have available extra time try to achieve one of these stretch goals: